joewiththeflow/testcapstone/README.md

 There have been tests that have been configured in `test_app.py`.
 A sample JWT for an Executive Producer has been included in the header for each test so that it will run.
 This JWT can be found in `sample_data.py`.

-Assuming you have postgres running locally, create a local database called `capstone`:
+Assuming you have postgres running locally, create a local database called `capstone_test`:

 ```
 dropdb capstone_test